MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/configuring-systems-for-high-accuracy.md

 ### Operating System Requirements

-High accuracy configurations require Windows 10 version 1607 (Anniversary Update) or Windows Server 2016 version 1607 or later.
+High accuracy configurations require Windows 10 or Windows Server 2016.
 All Windows devices in the time topology must meet this requirement including higher stratum Windows time servers, and in virtualized scenarios, the Hyper-V Hosts that run the time-sensitive virtual machines.
-All of these devices must be at least Windows 10 version 1607 (Anniversary Update) or Windows Server 2016, version 1607 or later.
+All of these devices must be at least Windows 10 or Windows Server 2016.

-In the illustration shown below, the virtual machines requiring high accuracy are running Windows 10 version 1607 (Anniversary Update) or Windows Server 2016 version 1607 or later.
-Likewise, the Hyper-V Host on which the virtual machines reside, and the upstream Windows time server must also run Windows Server 2016 version 1607 or later.
+In the illustration shown below, the virtual machines requiring high accuracy are running Windows 10 or Windows Server 2016.
+Likewise, the Hyper-V Host on which the virtual machines reside, and the upstream Windows time server must also run Windows Server 2016.

 ![Time Topology - 1607](../media/Windows-Time-Service/Configuring-Systems-for-High-Accuracy/Topology2016.png)